 Mahendra Yadav is a social activist, who introduces me to Bheem, a young boy in Jhameli village.
-Bheem was a seasonal migrant going to urban localities such as Delhi and Mumbai, after the flood waters of River Kosi have receded in the month of October.
+Bheem was a seasonal migrant going to urban localities such as Delhi and Mumbai, after the flood waters of River Koshi have receded in the month of October.

-However, Kosi Navnirman Manch, a people's movement has roped in Bheem to work as a teaching volunteer at one of its Jeevan Shala centres.
+However, Koshi Navnirman Manch, a people's movement has roped in Bheem to work as a teaching volunteer at one of its Jeevan Shala centres.
 Not everyone is like Bheem.
 Thousands of young men still migrate out of this region in October and return in the months of March and April.
-Seasonal circular migration has become an integral part of life for victims of Kosi river floods since time immemorial.
+Seasonal circular migration has become an integral part of life for victims of Koshi river floods since time immemorial.

 Where history and mythology become one

 Women of this region of Bihar in India call this river Maiyaa (mother goddess), a reference to its great age.
-The mythological scriptures of the Hindu religion are replete with references and stories of River Kosi.
+The mythological scriptures of the Hindu religion are replete with references and stories of River Koshi.
 For instance, it has been referred to as a caring mother as well as a fiery virgin, an analogy to the river's nurturing and destructive force during the flood season.

 One may wonder why I choose to begin a discussion on the river's flood hazard with reference to such mythology.
-The reason is that the contradicting representations of the river found in the scriptures as well as the age-old folklores tell a lot about the people's understanding of the character of the river, many of which are specific to Kosi.
+The reason is that the contradicting representations of the river found in the scriptures as well as the age-old folklores tell a lot about the people's understanding of the character of the river, many of which are specific to Koshi.

 According to the present views around modern and traditional knowledge systems on how to deal with the flooding of the river, presents a nuanced understanding of the practical steps taken by the people since time immemorial, which can significantly contribute to the discussion.